cooncesean/bg-indexer-health-front-end/README.md

 # Motivation
 Indexers (and full nodes) can be flaky.
 If we want to provide world class support to our customers, we need better visibility into the health of our core infrastructure -- this is a step in that direction.

+# References
+The paired, back-end project (the project that populates the JSON data that this project consumes) is available here: https://github.com/cooncesean/bg-indexer-heath-lambda.
+They were distinct enough that it didn't make a whole lot of sense to smush them together.